CSESoc-CompClub/compclub-web/README.md

 You must provide the following environment variables

  - `SECRET_KEY`: The secret key used to sign cookies.
+ - `EMAIL_HOST_USER`: User name used to log into the email host.
+ - `EMAIL_HOST_PASSWORD`: Password for Django to log into the email host.

 ### Run the container